-All hail the king.
-At San Diego Comic-Con in July, Marvel’s Kevin Feige confirmed that Marvel Studios is working on a sequel to 2018’s Black Panther, the Oscar-nominated hit entry in the Marvel Cinematic Universe — and in a follow-up Marvel Studios presentation at D23 in August, Feige confirmed a release date for Black Panther II.
+Wakanda forever.
+At San Diego Comic-Con in July 2019, Marvel’s Kevin Feige confirmed that Marvel Studios is working on a sequel to 2018’s Black Panther, the Oscar-nominated hit entry in the Marvel Cinematic Universe.
+And in 2020, Kevin Feige announced that the film would be premiering in the summer of 2022.

 Black Panther, released in February 2018, was a groundbreaking entry in the Marvel Cinematic Universe with the box office gross and cultural impact to prove it.
 It was also one of the last movies to be released in Marvel’s Phase Three, hitting theaters just before Avengers: Infinity War, which set the stage for Avengers: Endgame last April.
 King T’Challa, aka the Black Panther himself, had made his debut in Captain America: Civil War, starred in his solo film, and then was promptly turned to dust at the end of Infinity War.
 On this side of Endgame, he’s back.
 But the tragic passing of T’Challa’s actor Chadwick Boseman leaves a huge hole in the world of Wakanda, and we’re not sure how it will be filled.

-Here’s everything we know about Black Panther 2, including new details about the plot, casting information, who’s directing, and more.
+Here’s everything we know about Black Panther: Wakanda Forever, including new details about the plot, casting information, who’s directing, and more.

 Marvel Studios publicly confirmed Coogler’s involvement in August 2019 during Disney’s D23 convention.

-The villain of the Black Panther sequel is still unknown.
+The identity of the villain of the Black Panther sequel is still unknown.